 1 egg yolk beaten with 1 tsp water

-- Mix the flour with the yeast, sugar and a pinch of salt.
+- Mix the flour with the yeast, sugar and a pinch of salt together.
 Add the butter, eggs, vanilla extract and about 2/3 of the milk and work together, gradually adding enough of the remaining milk to form a soft dough.
 Knead for 5–10 minutes until beautifully smooth and silky.
-Return to the bowl, cover with clingfilm and leave in a warm place until doubled in bulk.
-This may take 2–3 hours.
+Return to the bowl, cover with clingfilm and leave in a warm place for 2-3 hours or until doubled in size.

-- For the filling, grind the poppy seeds in a coffee grinder.
-Bring milk and sugar gently to the boil, stirring until the sugar has dissolved.
+- For the filling, grind the poppy seeds finely in a coffee grinder, food processor or pestle and mortar.
+Place the milk and sugar in a medium pan, then bring to the boil over a low heat, stirring until the sugar has dissolved.
 Stir in the poppy seeds and cook for about 3 minutes until very thick.
 Cool for a few minutes then stir in the butter and chocolate.
+Leave to cool.

 - Preheat the oven to 180°C, gas mark 4.
 Grease a baking tray.
 Knock back and knead the dough for a few minutes.
 On a floured surface, roll out the dough into a 22cm x 30cm rectangle.
-Spread the filling over the dough, leaving 1cm bare along each edge.
+Spread the filling over the dough, leaving a 1cm border around the edge.
 Roll up tightly, place on the baking tray, cover loosely with a damp tea towel and leave in a warm place for half an hour to rise.

 - Brush lightly with the egg yolk and water glaze and scatter over the flaked almonds.
 Bake for 40–45 minutes until firm and golden brown.
 Cool on a wire rack, then cut into slices to eat.